 The main advantages of incorporation are:

->

-> - The Legal responsibility, enforced by civil or criminal courts. of the association’s members (including the office bearers) is limited.
+- The liability of the association’s members (including the office holders) is limited.
 This means that the members are only personally liable to a limited extent for the association’s debts or liabilities during its operation, or for the expenses of its winding-up.
 (For more information, see ‘Incorporated associations’, below.)

-> - The association can enter into contracts, sue or be sued, buy or sell property, raise or borrow money, and invest money in its own name.
+- The association can enter into contracts, sue or be sued, buy or sell property, raise or borrow money, and invest money in its own name.
 Importantly, the association can take out insurance and enter into funding agreements in its name.

 - The association has perpetual succession.
 This means that the group continues to exist, and to be recognised by the law and the public, even when the group’s members change.